 Here is my article on the best time to visit Athens, including information on weather, festivals and special events for each month.

 Cheapest time to go to the Greek islands

-If you are going to beach destinations, and especially the islands, the cheapest time to go to Greece is outside the summer season.
+If you are going to the islands, or to any beach destinations in mainland Greece, the cheapest time to go to Greece is outside the summer season.

 You should also consider daylight hours.
 Sunset in winter is around 17.30, while in summer it’s between 20.00 and 21.00, so there are more chances for daytime activities.

 Another issue with the Greek islands in winter is that there isn’t as much to do as in summer.
 The main exceptions are the bigger, more populated islands, like Rhodes, Crete and Corfu.
 These are still lively in winter, and there’s a lot happening.

 Cheapest time to go on a roadtrip around Greece

 A fantastic way to explore more of Greece is to go on a roadtrip.
 The Peloponnese and the Western coast of Greece are fairly seasonal destinations in terms of accommodation costs.
 Just like the islands, they are quite busy in summer, and prices tend to go up.

 Depending on the area you are visiting, accommodation in these areas can be much cheaper if you are going between October and March.